Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 With a wide variety of Spanish homes in Santa Barbara and Montecito area, clients are often looking for ways to improve existing Spanish chimneys.
 Sometimes a simple band of Spanish tiles or a custom chimney cap will make a big difference.

-BEFORE Photo: For this two story Spanish-style major home remodel in the Riviera neighborhood of Santa Barbara, the homeowner and I decided the existing chimney design was pretty cool “as is”.
+BEFORE Photo: For this two story Spanish-style major home remodel in Santa Barbara’s Riviera neighborhood, the homeowner and I decided the existing chimney design was pretty cool “as is”.
 It really only needed a simple touch up.

 AFTER Photo: This is how the Santa Barbara style chimney turned out, once a couple of new layers of exterior stucco were applied.
 A bonding agent was applied to the existing stucco.
 The proper way to enable additional thin coats of stucco to the existing chimney.